oasis-tcs/csaf/csaf_2.1/prose/edit/src/safety-security-and-data-protection.md

 Especially CSAF validators SHALL NOT stop the evaluation of the result array after the first instance unless instructed explicitly by a non-default option even though the specification might just expect one instance.
 Otherwise, test results could be incomplete or wrong.
+To avoid ambiguity, it is RECOMMENDED to use JSON pointer (see [cite](#RFC6901)) when identifying or referring to a specific key or instance within a CSAF document.

 CSAF producers, CSAF consumers and CSAF validators SHOULD NOT automatically retrieve JSON schemas from a URL declared in CSAF documents as this poses a security risk.